chia-chang/product-case-studies/covid-automation-product.md

 **Impact highlights:**

-- Around 80% reduction in reporting time (3-4 hours down to 15 minutes)
+- Around 80 percent reduction in reporting time (3-4 hours down to about 15 minutes)
-- Dashboards and reports used by more than 100K daily users across organizations and the public
+- Dashboards and reports used by more than 100,000 daily users across organizations and the public
 - Consistent metrics across teams and channels, which reduced confusion and rework

 The core of the work was implemented in Python, but the key design decisions were driven by user needs and trade-offs, not only by technical elegance.